Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 To summarize: our built-in implementations are based on TensorFlow, thus, during training the Python API uses the observations it receives to learn a TensorFlow model.
-This model is then embedded within the Internal Brain during inference to generate the optimal actions for all Agents linked to that Brain. **Note that our Internal Brain is currently experimental as it is limited to TensorFlow models and leverages the third-party [TensorFlowSharp](https://github.com/migueldeicaza/TensorFlowSharp) library.**
+This model is then embedded within the Learning Brain during inference to generate the optimal actions for all Agents linked to that Brain. **Note that our Learning Brain is currently experimental as it is limited to TensorFlow models and leverages the third-party [TensorFlowSharp](https://github.com/migueldeicaza/TensorFlowSharp) library.**